-Under the Restated Equity Plan, not more than 1,000,000 shares may be subject to options or stock appreciation rights for any one individual per fiscal year.
-The Restated Equity Plan also has an individual award limit of 300,000 shares per fiscal year for grants of restricted stock, performance awards, dividend equivalents, restricted stock units and stock payments (except for grants made upon initial service of an employee, which has an award limit of 600,000 shares).
-In addition, the maximum aggregate amount of cash that may be paid in cash to any one person during any fiscal year with respect to one or more awards initially payable in cash shall be \$5,000,000.
+Under the Restated Equity Plan, not more than 2,000,000 shares may be subject to options or stock appreciation rights granted to any one individual per fiscal year.
+The Restated Equity Plan also has an individual award limit of 1,200,000 shares per fiscal year for grants of restricted stock, performance awards, dividend equivalents, restricted stock units and stock payments.
+In addition, the maximum aggregate amount of cash that may be paid in cash to any one person during any fiscal year with respect to one or more awards initially payable in cash shall be \$10,000,000.

 Eligibility.
 Any employee, consultant or non-employee director selected by the plan administrator is eligible to receive equity awards under the Restated Equity Plan.
 The plan administrator, in its absolute discretion, will determine (1) among the eligible participants the individuals to whom awards are to be granted, (2) the number of shares to be granted, and (3) the terms and conditions of the awards.
-As of July 1, 2021, outstanding equity awards have been issued to approximately 2,800 of our approximately 6,600 employees, to none of our approximately 300 consultants, and to all six of our non-employee directors under the Equity Plan.
+As of July 1, 2023, outstanding equity awards have been issued to approximately 3,200 of our approximately 9,900 employees, to none of our approximately 1,070 consultants, and to all nine of our non-employee directors under the Equity Plan.